Dweaver309/nanoFrameworkESP32Pins/README.md

 # nanoFrameworkESP32Pins
 ESP32 Wroom 32 nanoFramework mapped pins.
 Adding Pins.cs to a project makes finding the default pin for the ESP32 device much easier.
-Just add Pins.cs to the project and add a reference to pins.
+Just add Pins.cs to the project and add a reference to Pins.
 The Visual Studio output should look like this.

             ESP32 Wroom 32 default mapped pins